 Honestly, these are the best crescent rolls l've ever had.
 You really have to smell the delicate aroma that fills the kitchen when they are baking in the oven.
 And making them is super simple.
 Using puff pastry may be quicker, but this homemade dough is the best you can get.

-- in a bowl, add the warm milk, fast-action yeast, a a bit of sugar and flour, and set aside for 10 minutes.
+- in a bowl, add the warm milk, fast-action yeast, a tablespoon of sugar and a tablespoon of flour, and set aside for 10 minutes

 This is to test whether the yeast is still active.
-It should become foamy and rise, if it does not, if means the yeast is no longer active and can't be used anymore.
+It should become frothy and rise, if it does not, if means the yeast is no longer active and can't be used anymore.